Shared posts

 • Protein: rebuilds muscle after you break it down.

-• Carbohydrates: provides your muscle with fuel and body weight with energy
+• Carbohydrates: provide your muscle with fuel and your body with energy

 • Fat: helps your bodily functions and can also be burned as fuel in the absence of carbs.